dmbarbour/awelon/AboutABC.md

 ABC streams may then be compressed against this dictionary, or alternatively generated using these operators directly.
 Further, ABCD interpreters can include specialized implementations for many of these functions.
 For many functions, a specialized implementation could be much more efficient than interpreting the implementation or even using a generic compiler.
 Further still, the selected functions could have well understood equational laws to simplify rewrite optimizations.
 For example, if a function reverses a list, then we know applying it twice results in the input.
 And if a function maps over a list, then mapping two functions is equivalent to composing the function and mapping once.

-Development of ABCD shall be incremental and empirical, driven by actual data from real applications, with attention to popular data structures and patterns.
-Unicode is big (over a million elements) and realistically the standard dictionary will be much smaller so we can still have small implementations.
-I would be surprised if we even use 0.5% of the available space (~5000 functions).
+Development of ABCD shall be incremental and empirical, driven by actual data from real applications, with attention to popular data structures and usage patterns.
+Unicode is big (over a million elements) and realistically the standard dictionary will be much smaller so we can still have small runtime implementations.
+I would be surprised if we ever use 0.5% of the available space (~5000 functions).
 We should gain considerable benefits from much less than that.

 ABCD complements ABC's resource model for separate compilation and dynamic linking.
 ABCD is suitable for relatively short, widely used functions.
 ABC resources are suitable for project specific software components and large data objects (to leverage content distribution networks and caching).
 These two techniques fill very different niches, and between them ABC may be minimal with little concern for performance or parsimony.